lorenzodb1/anti-messaggero/README.md

 # Anti-Messaggero
-A Firefox add-on to automatically remove the overlay that blocks a user from reading an article.
+##### A Firefox add-on to automatically remove the overlay that blocks a user from reading an article.

 This add-on was built for educational purpose.
 Please support Il Messaggero (www.ilmessaggero.it) by buying their subscription.

-Version: 1.0.0
+Version 1.0.0
 - Removes the overlay that covers the article;
-- ~~Removes the video player that automatically appears when an article is opened.~~ _(deprecated in 1.0.3)_
+- Removes the video player that automatically appears when an article is opened.

-Version: 1.0.1
+Version 1.0.1
 - Minor fix.

 Version 1.0.2